prithajnath/stackoverflow_analysis/README.md

 ## How to add a new schema

-The `app.py` script relies on the following files to parse and upsert a data dump file to BigQuery
+The `app.py` and `move_to_bq.sh` scripts rely on the following files to parse and upsert a data dump file to BigQuery

+1. A subclass of `StackExchangeParser` (Not required but recommended. see `StackOverflowPostParser`)

+   - This class is the parser that reads the XML data and turns it into a Python dictionary object.
+This is not required though, since the `StackOverflowDump` will just try to use the pandas XML read method if no parser class is passed.
+However, if the data has columns that can have weird values (like `Posts.Body`) it will throw an error or worse create a bad CSV

-1. A DDL file (Required.
+2. A DDL file (Required.
 See `create_posts.sql`)

    - A SQL file with a CREATE TABLE statement to create the desired table in Postgres (Not BigQuery).
 This is a little confusing but `dbcrossbar` needs to know the schema in some database dialect so it can convert it into the schema of our desired database (BigQuery).
 You can also pass a BigQuery schema, but that'd be a JSON file so I prefer writing the schema in Postgres ddl dialect and just let `dbcrossbar` handle the conversion
    - Here's the db schema for all tables https://meta.stackexchange.com/questions/2677/database-schema-documentation-for-the-public-data-dump-and-sede

-2. A subclass of `StackExchangeParser` (Not required but recommended. see `StackOverflowPostParser`)
-   - This class is the parser that reads the XML data and turns it into a Python dictionary object.
-This is not required though, since the `StackOverflowDump` will just try to use the pandas XML read method if no parser class is passed.
-However, if the data has columns that can have weird values (like `Posts.Body`) it will throw an error or worse create a bad CSV

 ## EDA workflow